← All writing

 The interesting question isn't whether firms will adopt AI.
 It's what the firms that get it wrong in month two will look like in year three.

 My bet: a long, quiet pile of internal pilots, each with a logo and a senior-partner email, each retired by month eight.
-Meanwhile the two or three firms that figured out the workflow-fit problem will have compounding institutional knowledge — the same model, but four years of evaluation data, integration depth, and trust capital behind it.
+Meanwhile the two or three firms that figured out the workflow-fit problem will have compounding institutional knowledge — clean data, integration depth, and trust capital behind it.
+Generation can come later, once that foundation has earned the right to it.

 That gap is hard to close from a standing start.
 The architecture practice that ships its third dead pilot in 2026 will be three years behind in 2029.

 The fix is not buying a better model.
-The fix is shipping a working system, instrumented from day one, scoped against the re-asking problem, with citation UI on the day of launch.
+The fix is shipping a working system, scoped against the re-asking problem, built on clean ingestion, embedded where the work happens, and honest about what it should and shouldn't do.

 The model is fine.
 The model has always been fine.